eiimage/eiimage/COMPILE.md

 ## Libraries
 ImageINSA is compiled against some dependencies, you have to check all these dependencies have been installed on your environment.

+Since the Zlib, Jpeg and Png libraries are already compiled in 32-bit, install the 32-bit versions of the dependencies, otherwise there will be linkage problems.

 ### Qt 5
 #### Windows
 You should install Qt5 from the opensource package available on Qt website (http://www.qt.io/download-open-source/ or http://qt-project.org/downloads)